When do I go to a psychologist?

 If a session is cancelled less than 24 hours in advance (by phone or email), or in the case of ‘no show’, please be advised that 49 euros for the session will be charged.

 My name is Esther Schuller.
 In 2000 I completed my master’s degree in Psychology at the University of Amsterdam (Clinical Neuropsychology and Psychodiagnostics).
-Since then, I have worked in the OLVG Hospital in Amsterdam at the Department of Psychiatry and Medical Psychology, and began my own practice in September 2012.
+Since then, I have worked for 10 years in the OLVG Hospital in Amsterdam at the Department of Psychiatry and Medical Psychology, where I started my postmasters ‘GZ-psychology’ and ‘Cognitive Behavioral Therapy’.
+After finishing, I began my own practice in September 2012.

-I am registered as a healthcare psychologist (‘GZ-psycholoog’, www.bigregister.nl), as well as a Cognitive Behaviorial Therapist VGCt ®.
+I am registered as a healthcare psychologist (‘GZ-psycholoog’, www.bigregister.nl), an EMDR therapist (EMDR Europe Practitioner) and a Cognitive Behaviorial Therapist VGCt ®.

 Psychologiepraktijk Esther Schuller